lightbluetitan/latamverse/README.md

 ### ColombiAPI

 The `ColombiAPI` package provides a unified interface to access open data from the **API-Colombia**, **World Bank API**, **Nager.Date API**, and the **REST Countries API**, with a focus on **Colombia**.
 It allows users to retrieve up-to-date or historical information on topics such as geographic locations, cultural attractions, economic indicators, demographic data, national holidays, and key country-level details.

-### MexicoDataAPI

-The `MexicoDataAPI` package provides a unified interface to access open data from the **World Bank API**, **REST Countries API**, and **Nager.Date API**, with a focus on **Mexico**.
-It allows users to retrieve up-to-date information on topics such as economic indicators, population figures, literacy rates, unemployment levels, basic geopolitical information, and official public holidays.

 ### PeruAPIs